Interactive Marketing: A 2 Way Conversation That Pays Off!

 Creepily enough, Amazon also remembers preferences and will send emails suggestions of “like” items based on browsing and buying history.
 This type of experience makes a customer feel “helped” which makes them stay longer on the site (aka, digital shopping rabbit holes) and typically leads to more conversions.

-Paradigm Life’s Financial Literacy Quiz is another fantastic example of interactive marketing.
+Finra’s Financial Literacy Quiz is another fantastic example of interactive marketing.

 This financial literacy quiz not only informs customer’s of their personal knowledge of finances but it also subconsciously made people think they needed Paradigm’s services if they did not score well.